 Search engines are what brings business to an online store.
 So you need to be on top of your game when it comes to search engine strategies.
 Both Magento and WooCommerce offers great options to optimize stores for search engines.

 Magento offers great control for store owners in SEO aspects like metadata.
 Moreover, the URL structure is search engine friendly, and pages are well structured.
 You get lot of options to improve the visibility and popularity of your store with Magento

 Again, WooCommerce has plugins for search engine optimization.
 For example, the Yoast SEO plugin offers great features like keyword optimization, readability calculation, breadcrumb design, etc. Moreover, easier connections to social media channels ensure your store stays relevant all the time.
 You can read more about WooCommerce SEO plugins in our other article.

 One of the critical aspects of running an online business is security.
-Everyday new threats and challenges appear in the world of internet.
-The platform you choose should be able to averts these threats in a strategic manner.
-In fact, you are keeping information of your customer, and any lapse in their security would lead to bad consequences.
+Every day new threats and challenges appear in the world of internet.
+The platform you choose should be able to avert these threats in a strategic manner.
+In fact, you are keeping information about your customer, and any lapse in their security would lead to bad consequences.
 Let’s look how Magento and WooCommerce handle security issues.

 Magento handles security aspects quite seriously, and the dedicated security patches make sure your store is able to handle the latest threat.
 However, you might need a developer’s help in updating your site.
 So, naturally, you should be able to afford one.
 And, because Magento has a lot of features inbuilt, you are less likely to add a lot of extensions.
 This reduces the risk of security vulnerabilities with Magento.